-Creatine is probably the most popular supplement in the fitness community.
-It shows a strong evidence and can help you both building muscle and mantaining it.
-However, there are still some uncertainties regarding its use.
+Creatine is the most popular sport supplement in the market.
+It's safe, cheap, and effective.
 In this post; what's the best time to take creatine?

 Creatine is an organic non-protein compound found naturally in nature.
-Its main role in metabolism is by being involved in the phosphagen energy system (study).
+It's involved in the phosphagen energy system (study), providing short-term energy to your body.

 Creatine increases intramuscular creatine, improving anaerobic energy systems (study).
-This and the influence of creatine in upregulating anabolic pathways related to muscle hypertrophy (study) has led to the idea that creatine could improve muscle strength.
+It also upregulates anabolic pathways related to muscle hypertrophy (study).

-In this meta-analysis done with over 700 participants, the researchers found an increase in muscle strength in both upper and lower limbs on the group supplementing with creatine (study)
+In this meta-analysis done with over 700 participants, there was an increase in muscle strength in both upper and lower limbs on the group supplementing with creatine (study)

 Creatine reduces increased oxidative stress after acute exercise (study).
-Excess oxidative stress, on its hand, has been associated with muscle protein breakdown and muscle loss by increasing gene expression of proteins involved in autophagy (study).
+Excess oxidative stress increases protein breakdown and muscle loss (study).

-In this review investigating the use of creatine to prevent muscle loss caused by inmobilization, it was found a significant difference on the muscle mass preserved of the supplementation group when compared to the placebo (study).
-However, the evidence regarding this topic is scarce, and we'll have to wait for more strong evidence to back it up consistently.
+In this review, there was a significant difference on the muscle mass preserved of the supplementation group when compared to the placebo (study).

 - Creatine is a safe and effective supplement